Lobster, Prawn Seafood Pot Pie, a lavish delicious dish that epitomizes the meaning of comfort and class.

 - Sprinkle in thyme, oregano, salt, onion powder, white pepper, black pepper.
 Stir well and take off heat.

-- In another saute pan drizzle in remaining olive oil, and 1 Tbsp butter.
+- In another saute pan drizzle in remaining olive oil, and 1 tablespoon butter.

 - Toss in lobster and prawns and season with salt and pepper.
 Saute for 1 minute then drop into vegetable filling mix.